Footage Released Of Carjacking Suspect's Assault On Sacramento Sheriff's Deputy

 SACRAMENTO COUNTY (CBS13) — The Sacramento County Sheriff’s Office on Thursday released footage of a carjacking suspect’s assault of a sheriff deputy and subsequent arrest.

 The suspect—Darren Stone, 26—is accused of assaulting at least two elderly people, including his own grandmother, and hitting a sheriff’s deputy in the head with a rock.
-Stone remains in the hospital after being shot during a struggle with law enforcement.READ MORE: Thousands Of Afghan Refugees Flee Kabul, Hundreds Land In Sacramento
+Stone remains in the hospital after being shot during a struggle with law enforcement.READ MORE: 1 Person Taken To Hospital After 2-Car Crash On Roseville Road

 A struggle between the two occurs until the officer fires multiple shots at the suspect, hitting him twice.
 More law enforcement officials arrive at the scene just moments later and take an injured Stone into custody.

-Before the shooting, Stone was accused of assaulting and carjacking his grandmother, who was later found bloodied in the street by authorities.
+Before the shooting, Stone was accused of assaulting and carjacking his grandmother, who was later found bloodied with a broken arm in the street by authorities.
 The sheriff’s office said Stone later crashed the car in a ditch outside a resident’s home along Maple Glen Road.

 Home security footage from near the crash site shows the speeding vehicle through the street and you can hear the crash happen off in the distance.
 An elderly resident from the home Stone crashed in front of went out to see if he was OK.
 The sheriff’s office said Stone physically assaulted that person as he exited the crashed vehicle.